QuantumProductions/quantumproductions/designing_minimalist.md

 ### Communicating the Enemy

 A number of players have requested some special signifier on the enemy ships to differentiate them from you.
 At this point I had the clones simply facing the opposite direction.
-Their ship color matched the color of the
+Their ship color matched the color of the weapon but only 1 player out of hundreds picked up on this.

+To remedy, the clones were changed to have their outlines partially transparent, giving a "ghost" feel.
+Each level the player picks up a weapon "core" glowing the same color that the bullets fire.

 ### Mechanics of Conflict Resolution